View the Executive Summary for this brief.

 This relates to reducing the burdens on police officers’ plates, but police budgets are not that simple.
 State and local elected officials set police budgets, and it is usually police chiefs that need to work with the budget given to them.
 This includes accounting for “multiyear labor contracts negotiated with unions” and “pension obligations that last for decades,” which police chiefs have no authority to change.
 On average, two-thirds of police spending is dedicated to payroll (salaries and benefits), with more set aside for pensions.
 There are also costs of equipment, training, and day-to-day expenses, and unexpected costs can arise and eat into the budget as well.
 According to a WSJ analysis, “The 10 U.S. cities with the largest police departments paid out more than $1 billion in settlements and judgments from 2010 through 2014.”

 All of this makes cuts difficult, and the jobs of police chiefs to work within these constraints is made more difficult as well.
-In fact, by October 2020, 18 police chiefs from the U.S.’s 69 largest cities had “resigned, retired, been pushed out or fired” amidst protests for police reform and calls for budget cuts.
+In fact, by October 2020, 18 police chiefs from the U.S.’s 69 largest cities had “resigned, retired, been pushed out or fired,” citing protests for police reform and calls for budget cuts.
+On the whole, however, reporting from late 2021 indicates law enforcement staffing as a whole has been fairly stable.

 A compounding issue is that drops in police-civilian contact are often followed by increases in crime, particularly in minority communities, according to Harvard economist Roland Fryer.
 In these communities and many others, response infrastructure and regular patrols mean that police officers are often the quickest to respond to 911 calls.